e5pe0n/e5pe0n.github.io/docs/_posts/Software_Development/2023-02-15-Software_Development_Philosophy.md

         - features/implementations should be in the range of the concept/abstraction
   - opposite storategies
     - implement frontend all, implement backend all, then integrate them at once
+  - vs.prototyping
+    - prototyping
+      - generates disposable code
+      - the reconnaissance and intelligence gathering before tracer bullet
+    - tracer code is lean but complete, and forms part of the skeleton of the final system

 # DX